madwings/instalike/README.md

 # Instagram-like Service

-I have created three documents that outline the design, architecture and POC.
+Тhree documents outline the design, architecture and POC of the service.

 1. The architecture with all the graphics of the system is in [architecture.svg](architecture.svg)
 2. The architecture is explained in [DESIGN.md](DESIGN.md)